climatechange-ai-tutorials/tracking-ml-emissions/README.md

 Learn how to measure a machine learning model's carbon footprint and practice strategies that can help shrink the energy involved in training these models.

 Author:
-* Mel Hanna, CCAI: mel@climatechange.ai
+* Mel Hanna, Climate Change AI: mel@climatechange.ai

-Originally presented at CCAI Summer School 2023
+Originally presented at Climate Change AI Summer School 2023

 ## Access this tutorial